openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Authorization Request in a Cross-Device flow

 There are use-cases when the Authorization Request is being displayed on a device different from a device on which the requested Credential is stored.
+In those cases, an Authorization Request can be passed across devices by being rendered as a QR Code.

-One option to pass an Authorization Request across devices is for the Verifier to render the Authorization Request as a QR Code.
 The usage of `request_uri` is RECOMMENDED, since authorization request size might be large and might not fit in a QR code.

 ## `aud` of a Request Object